rhino-linux/hotfix/README.md

 }
 ```

-If a script ever needs to `cd` to a location, the variable `${srcdir}` is available to them to return to their starting points.
+If a script ever needs to `cd` to a location, the variable `${SRCDIR}` is available to them to return to their starting points.

 Once written, the hotfix can be placed in `scripts/`, and must end with the prefix `.sh`.
 Then, you can run:
 ```bash